aptech/docs/docs/CR-rndRayleigh.rst

 ::

-    //Create a 3x1 column vector of Rayleigh distributed
+    // Create a 3x1 column vector of Rayleigh distributed
-    //random deviates with sigma equal to 2 seed = 4323;
+    // random deviates with sigma equal to 2 seed = 4323;
     { x1, state } = rndRayleigh(3, 1, 2, seed);

-    //Create 3 additional random deviates, using
+    // Create 3 additional random deviates, using
-    //the state vector returned by the previous call
-    { x2, state } = rndRayleigh(3, 1, 2, state);
+    // the state vector returned by the previous call { x2, state } = rndRayleigh(3, 1, 2, state);

 After the above code, ‘x1’ and ‘x2’ should be equal to: